Paid Versus Free Monetisation In The Post-Sales World

 - Advertising seasonality impacts freemium ARPU for paid content through disparity in quarterly spend

-- Growth in emerging digital ad markets leads to a decline in of music spenders fall into the top spending cohort, compared to for both video and apps
+- Growth in emerging digital ad markets leads to a decline in ARPU of music spenders fall into the top spending cohort, compared to for both video and apps

 - Facebook’s ARPU came in at for Asia, compared to for the US and Canada